elliotperviz/cmms/md/C01_02/README.md

 **Optional Objectives**

-- Calculate the average value of the RDF over the equilibrium trajectory (this corresponds to the ensemble average RDF distribution)
+- Calculate the average value of the RDF over the equilibrium trajectory (this corresponds to the ensemble average RDF distribution)<br>
   [Hint: check the syntax of fix ave/time in the LAMMPS documentation.]

 **Questions**